 - IDP: IELTS Australia

 Many institutions and universities around the world have accepted IELTS exam as the standard international test system for English language.
 Most of these institutions and universities are based in Australia, Canada, UK and New Zealand.
-Some educational institutions in US also recognize the IELTS exam for admissions.
-IELTS exam is also used by many international immigration services for allowing the immigrants to work in their respective countries.
-Even various professional organizations such as British Medical Council, Australian Medical Council and The Ministry of Defense in UK use the IELTS exam as the basis of selecting candidates to work in these organizations.
-The first IELTS exam was held in 1989 to help universities and colleges to select students with English skills and to assess whether these students will be comfortable to be trained in the medium of English.
+Some educational institutions in US also recognize this exam for admissions.
+The exam is also used by many international immigration services for allowing the immigrants to work in their respective countries.
+Even various professional organizations such as British Medical Council, Australian Medical Council and The Ministry of Defense in UK use this exam as the basis of selecting candidates to work in these organizations.
+The exam was first held in 1989 to help universities and colleges to select students with English skills and to assess whether these students will be comfortable to be trained in the medium of English.

 Modules of IELTS Exam

-The IELTS exam consists of four sections.
+The exam consists of four sections.
 These modules are reading, writing, listening and speaking.
-There are two different formats for the IELTS exam:-
+There are two different formats for the exam:-

 - Academic IELTS Exam.